SoftUni-Internal/interactive-content/EN/00-Defining-Classes/06-Static-Members.md

 Static methods can access only static fields and methods.

-There is no need to instantiate the class to access its static methods.
+There is no need to instantiate the class to access its static members.

 ```java live no-template
 public class Car {